Police: Reported armed home invasion in Stoughton was ‘swatting’ incident

 After receiving a report of five men with machine guns in a home on Pearl Street around 10 a.m.
-Friday, local and regional police shut down a section of the street surrounding the home and ordered the lockdown of nearby schools while the investigation unfolded, a police official said.
+Friday, local and regional police shut down a section of road, evacuated surrounding residents and ordered the lockdown of a nearby school while the investigation unfolded, a police official said.

+“In light of officer Gannon’s death, we thought this was an appropriate reaction to such a dangerous call,” Stoughton Police Chief Donna McNamara said.

-After a SWAT team evacuated the multi-unit home, police said officials determined the call was a “swatting” incident, where someone places a fake report in the hopes of prompting a largescale law enforcement response.
+After a heavily armed SWAT team taking cover behind a tactical vehicle approached and cleared the multi-unit home, police officials determined the call was a “swatting” incident — where someone places a fake report in the hopes of prompting a largescale law enforcement response.

 Neighborhood resident Kim Keller was among those who were ordered to evacuate.